maxi-jp/HTML5_Engine/README.md

 }
 ```

-4. Create GameObjects by inheriting from the classes in `gameobjects.js`, add them to the `this.gameObjects` array of your game, and run!
+5. Create GameObjects by inheriting from the classes in `gameobjects.js`, add them to the `this.gameObjects` array of your game's `Start` method, and run!
 (See the examples in `src/examples/`.)

 ## Example: Creating a GameObject